Indiana Jones and the Dial of Destiny: Box office

 In the United States and Canada, Dial of Destiny was released alongside Ruby Gillman, Teenage Kraken, and was projected to gross domestically $60–65 million from 4,600 theaters in its opening weekend.
 It was also expected to gross around $80 million from international territories, for a worldwide debut of around $140 million.
 TheWrap claimed that Americans under the age of 30 had a "much lower presence in ticket presales compared to the average summer tentpole" and that the film's tracking was also underperforming in Asian markets.
 The film made $24 million on its first day, including $7.2 million from Thursday night previews.
 It went on to debut to $60.4 million over the three-day weekend, the second-highest total of the franchise (not adjusted for inflation), behind its predecessor Indiana Jones and the Kingdom of the Crystal Skull (2008), and a total of $83.9 million over the five-day Independence Day holiday, finishing first at the box office; Deadline Hollywood noted that a majority of the opening weekend audience (58%) was over the age of 35.
 The film made $26.5 million in its second weekend, finishing in second behind newcomer Insidious: The Red Door; the 56.1% drop was the largest of the franchise.
 The film made $12 million in its third weekend and $6.7 million in its fourth, finishing in fourth and fifth place, respectively.

 Overseas, the film made $69.6 million from 52 countries in its opening weekend.
 The largest markets were the United Kingdom ($8.9 million), France ($5.9 million), Japan ($4.7 million), Korea ($4.1 million), Germany ($4.1 million), Spain ($4 million), Australia ($3.8 million), Italy ($2.7 million), China ($2.3 million), and Mexico ($2.3 million).

-The film was a box office bomb.